 This National Instrument (the Instrument) contains both rules and accompanying commentary on those rules.
-The Canadian Securities Administrators (the CSA or we),
+The Canadian Securities Administrators (the CSA or we), have made these rules under authority granted by the securities legislation of their jurisdiction.

 The commentary may explain the implications of a rule, offer examples or indicate different ways to comply with a rule.
 It may expand on a particular subject without being exhaustive.
 The commentary is not legally binding, but it does reflect the views of the CSA.
 Commentary always appears in italic type and, outside of this introduction, is titled "Commentary".